+ARIZONA TECHNOLOGY COUNCIL 2023 PUBLIC POLICY GUIDE | 85

 ABOUT THE ARIZONA TECHNOLOGY COUNCIL

-The Arizona Technology Council is the driving force behind making our state the fastest- growing technology hub in the nation, connecting and empowering Arizona's technology community.
-As Arizona's premier trade association for science and technology companies, the Council is recognized as having a diverse professional business conferences that bring together visionaries, leaders and innovators to make an impact on the technology industry.
+The Arizona Technology Council is the driving force behind making our state the fastest-growing technology hub in the nation, connecting and empowering Arizona's technology community.
+As Arizona's premier trade association for science and technology companies, the Council is recognized as having a diverse professional business community.
+The Council offers numerous events, educational forums and business conferences that bring together visionaries, leaders and innovators to impact the technology industry.
 Council members work toward furthering the advancement of technology in Arizona through leadership, education, legislation and social action.
 These interactions contribute to the Council's culture of growing member businesses and transforming technology in Arizona.
 For more information about membership or attending an event, please visit aztechcouncil.org

+Phoenix

+2800 N. Central Ave Suite 1530 Phoenix, AZ 85004

+602.343.8324

+Tucson

+1215 E. Pennsylvania St Suite 122 Tucson, AZ 85714

+520.388.5761